 Management is responsible for the other information.
-The other information comprises Management's Discussion and Analysis.
+The other information comprises Management's Discussion and Analysis and the information, other than the consolidated financial statements and our auditor's report thereon, included in the Annual Report.

 Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.